 Given this smorgasbord of choices and approaches for learning, it is clearly just plain wrong to conclude that we depend solely upon the computers to teach the students in this class.
 Quite the opposite, we rely on every possible pedagogical approach to ensure that ALL students have opportunities to succeed in Principles of Biology.

-test (analogous to driving there again later), you will be more likely to be
+driving there again later), you will be more likely to be successful.
+The

-successful.
-The lecture model is analogous to having someone else drive, and you
+lecture model is analogous to having someone else drive, and you are passively

-are passively sitting in the back seat.
-When you are tested (can you drive there
+sitting in the back seat.
+When you are tested (can you drive there on your

 In the studio model you are in charge of learning much more directly than in a lecture.
 But the fact that you are in charge is NOT the same thing as saying that you do this "without the teacher's help".
 There is plenty of help (maps and directions).
 You just don't have a driver, and it makes some folks uncomfortable when they have to drive there on their own.
 But this has proven to be the best available way to teach intro science courses, leading to greater learning and retention of that learning.
 Teachers can be drivers (lecturers), or they can be mapmakers (writers and web-page designers), or they can be direction-givers (studio instructors, review session instructors).
 But all of them are teachers.
 And all of them can help YOU learn, if you can unconvince yourself of the notion that you won't be able to learn in this scenario.